Hip Surgery Negligence Claims

 Total Hip Replacement Gone Wrong?

 Hip surgery does not only refer to hip replacement surgery, though is a very common treatment.
-In short, hip surgery negligence can occur in a myriad of ways.
+In short, hip surgery negligence will only occur in a myriad of ways.

 - During pre-surgical preparation.